 main dishes sardinian

-A Sardinian comfort dish: layers of softened pane carasau with tomato sauce and pecorino, topped with a poached egg.
-Rustic and ready in 20 minutes.
+A Sardinian comfort dish of pane carasau softened in broth, layered with tomato sauce and pecorino, and finished with a poached egg.

 Cook 20 min